 Another benefit that potential buyers see in houses with solar panels is being able to do something good for the environment.

-Unfortunately, due to natural human bias, these benefits or arguments quite often ignore a bit the production part of new solar panels and the recycling part of old ones.
+Unfortunately, due to natural human bias, these benefits or arguments often ignore the production part of new solar panels and the recycling part of old ones.

 Even National Geographic mentions in this article the following: